jennyrae818/game-hub/README.md

 ![home](./client/public/images/screenshots/homeBeforeLogin.png)

-When the user chooses to sign up by clicking on the Register link. then the user will be taken to a page to enter in their email along with their desired username and password.
+When the user chooses to sign up by clicking on the Register link, then the user will be taken to a page to enter in their email along with their desired username and password.

 ![regiser](./client/public/images/screenshots/gameHubRegister.png)

-When the user finishes signing up by clicking the sign up button. then the user’s credentials are saved and they are logged into the site with a token and redirected to a modified home page that shows add game, view-profile and logout links.
+When the user finishes signing up by clicking the sign up button, then the user’s credentials are saved and they are logged into the site with a token and redirected to a modified home page that shows add game, view-profile and logout links.

 ![modified home](./client/public/images/screenshots/homePageAfterLogin.png)

-When the user revisits the site at a later time and chooses to login. then the user is prompted to enter their username and password.
+When the user revisits the site at a later time and chooses to login, then the user is prompted to enter their username and password.
-When the user clicks to login to the website with their username and password then the user will be redirected to the modified home page.
+When the user clicks to login to the website with their username and password, then the user will be redirected to the modified home page.

 ![login](./client/public/images/screenshots/Login.png)